 The superparamagnetic iron oxide particles agents are preferentially entrapped by the Kupffer cells in the liver and spleen and reduce their T2 relaxation time.
 Thus, normal liver appears dark on T2 weighted images.
 Most liver tumours which are usually deficient in Kupffer cells, do not exhibit superparamagnetic iron oxide particles agent uptake and appear relatively hyperintense.
 However, well-differentiated tumours which have not lost all their Kupffer cells, will take up superparamagnetic iron oxide particles agents and exhibit reduced signal intensity.

 Two superparamagnetic iron oxide particles have been approved for MR imaging:

-- Ferucarbotran: It has a particle size of about 60 nm and is coated with low molecular weight carboxydextran.
-Ferucarbotran is provided as a ready to use formulation and is administered as a rapid bolus.
-It is thus used with both dynamic and delayed imaging.
-Most commonly reported adverse events were vasodilation and paresthesias.
+- provided as a ready to use formulation and is administered as a rapid bolus.
+It is thus used with both dynamic and delayed imaging

-The hepatobiliary phase is prolonged with the hepatobiliary-specific MR contrast agents, therefore no requirement to precisely time imaging in this phase, high-spatial-resolution sequences in separate breath holds can complete imaging and longer imaging time can be used if needed, for example, to study bile leak or contrast agent washout.
+Hepatobiliary-specific MR contrast agents prolong the apparent "hepatobiliary phase", therefore there is no precise time requirement for imaging in this phase.
+High-spatial-resolution sequences in separate breath holds can complete imaging and longer imaging time can be used if needed, for example to study bile leak or contrast agent washout.